sidmall/PDSclassifier/README.md

 pds.calls <- PDSpredict(testData, species = 'human', threshold = 0.6)
 ```

-**PDSclassifier** can be applied to both human and mouse transcriptomic data with parameter `species = c("human", "mouse")`.
+*PDSclassifier* can be applied to both human and mouse transcriptomic data with parameter:
+`species = c("human", "mouse")`.

-The default prediction probability threshold of 0.6 has been set.
+The default prediction probability `threshold = 0.6` has been set.
 It can be altered anywhere between 0 (less stringent) to 1 (very stringent).
 However, recommendation is be stay between 0.5-0.7 to retain enough samples without losing underlying biology that defines PDS.